Emergency Dentist Asheville

 Will my toothache go away on its own?

 Toothaches don’t generally go away on their own, so it’s best to schedule a checkup with a dentist to ensure that nothing serious is going on.
 There are many different causes for toothaches, so you’ll want to rule them out before they become more severe.
-Doing this can help you to catch underlying problems before they turn more serious.
+Doing this can help you to catch underlying problems before they become more serious.

 How should I sleep with tooth pain?

 It can be difficult to get quality sleep when you are dealing with a toothache at night.
-Until you are able to see your emergency dentist in the morning, keep your head elevated.
+Until you can see your emergency dentist in the morning, keep your head elevated.
 This will prevent blood from rushing to your head and intensifying your toothache.
 Additionally, take over-the-counter pain relievers as needed and avoid foods that are acidic, cold, or hard right before bed.
 Cold compresses can also help to dull discomfort.

 Should I visit the emergency room first for dental emergencies?

 Most emergency rooms aren’t able to address dental emergencies effectively.
 However, there are a few main exceptions where the ER is an ideal option.
-You should head to your local ER if you have experienced a jaw fracture or dislocation, serious cut or laceration to the face or mouth, or an abscess or infection that is swollen to the point where it is affecting your breathing or swallowing.
+You should head to your local ER if you have experienced a jaw fracture or dislocation, a serious cut or laceration to the face or mouth, or an abscess or infection that is swollen to the point where it is affecting your breathing or swallowing.
 In pretty much any other situation, you should seek treatment from a dentist instead.

 Can I pop a dental abscess on my own?

 You should never attempt to pop a dental abscess on your own.
 You should always get in touch with a dentist right away, as a tooth abscess is considered a dental infection and is therefore a dental emergency.
-Popping the abscess on your own will only expose your mouth to more bacteria and irritate the area more.
+Popping the abscess on your own will only expose your mouth to more bacteria and irritate the area.
 Additionally, putting off treatment can allow the infection to spread not only within the mouth, but other areas, like the neck, throat, and head.